Bryan De La Cruz Preview, Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.61 team ERA that ranks 22nd across all league pitching staffs.
+- The Pirates' 4.61 team ERA ranks 22nd across all MLB pitching staffs.

 - The Pirates surrender the eighth-fewest home runs in baseball (178 total, 1.1 per game).

-- Bido makes the start for the Pirates, his ninth of the season.
-He is 2-5 with a 6.36 ERA and 44 strikeouts in 46 2/3 innings pitched.
+- Priester (3-2) takes the mound for the Pirates in his eighth start of the season.
+He has a 7.86 ERA in 44 2/3 innings pitched, with 33 strikeouts.

-- In his last appearance -- out of the bullpen on Saturday, Aug.
-26 -- the righty tossed 2 1/3 innings against the Chicago Cubs, giving up eight earned runs while surrendering five hits.
+- His last appearance was on Sunday against the Cincinnati Reds, when the right-hander went six innings, surrendering two earned runs while allowing two hits.

-- In 14 games this season, the 27-year-old has put up an ERA of 6.36, with 8.5 strikeouts per nine innings.
-Opponents are batting .274 against him.
+- The 23-year-old has an ERA of 7.86, with 6.6 strikeouts per nine innings, in nine games this season.
+Opponents have a .273 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.